 In medical terms, you’ll get the same quality cancer operation but much less pain with minimally invasive thoracic surgery.
 What it means to you, says Dr. Raymond, is “fewer days in the hospital, less pain, less dependency on narcotic pain medication and a quicker return to normal activities.”

 Furthermore, this approach leaves less scar tissue in your chest.
 If you need surgery later, the chances are better that a second minimally invasive procedure will work.
 There is additionally less disruption of normal chest wall function.

-Another plus: If the surgeon runs into any safety issues, he or she can easily switch to open surgery.
+Another plus: If the surgeon runs into any safety issues, they can easily switch to open surgery.

 In some cases, open chest surgery is better for you.
 That’s the case if you have a history of pulmonary infections or have had:

 - Coronary artery bypass graft surgery.

 Explore all options with your doctor and surgeon

 In the near future, Dr. Raymond expects minimally invasive thoracic surgery to become “the gold standard for treating lung cancer.”
 More and better screening catches more lung cancers early, he says.